Rob-Mundy/mildew-detection-in-cherry-leaves/README.md

 ### Page 2 - Leaf Health Visualiser

+- To satisy business requirement 1: The client is interested in conducting a study to visually differentiate a healthy cherry leaf from one with powdery mildew.
+  - Checkbox 1 - Difference between average and variability image
+  - Checkbox 2 - Difference between average leaf presenting powdery mildew and average healthy leaf
+  - Checkbox 3 - Image Montage

 ### Page 3 - Mildew Detector

+- To satisy business requirement 2: The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.
+  - Link to dataset where user can download a random sample of images for live prediction.
+  - File uploader widget for user to upload sample images for live prediction.
+    - Sample image(s) displayed with accompanying image dimensions.
+  - The outcome of predictive analysis stating the likelihood of sample leaf exhibiting mildew or being in a healthy state.
+    - Propability results in graphical form.
+  - Table containing sample name and prediction.
+  - Link to download csv file of predictions performed during session.

 ### Page 4 - Project Hypothesis and Validation

+- Project Hypothesis
+  - We suspect that leaves affected by mildew display identifiable traits, typically in the form of white, powdery patches of fungus that spread on either the upper or lower surfaces of the leaf.
+These distinct indicators will be adequate for training a machine learning model as they effectively distinguish between infected leaves and those that are fungus-free.
+  - Conducting an average image analysis can assist in further investigating the matter.
+  - We propose that employing binary classification would be the most suitable approach for discerning the distinction between infected and healthy leaves.
+- Validation
+  - xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 ### Page 5 - ML Performance Metrics